uwcse440/web-cse440-wi17/_assignments/assignment1/index.md

 ### Submission

-Ensure your name and section are prominent at the top of your submission.
+Ensure your name and section are at the top of your submission.

 No more than one page of text in PDF format.